 After they were done putting in as many pieces as they wanted, I assisted with filling the bottles with water and adding the glitter.
 This time we tried the holographic glitter from CraftProjectIdeas.
 Wonderful!
 The sparkle is amazing.

-After filling the bottles, I tightened the caps as tight as I could and taped them with colored Duck Tape.
-You may also want to hot glue them shut.
 Before I wrapped the tape around the caps, I put on the glittered star decorations around the neck of the bottle.
 Just adds something a little extra!
 When I gave the 2 year old his bottle back after filling it, he looked at it and whispered “fish!”
 So cute!

 If you are taking the time to make them why not make sure the items will last.
 Such as I would suggest you do not sure pipe cleaners they will rust.
 Other wise I assume the rest is fine.
 Very nice and creative.
 Trust me adults can use them too to lower their stress level.